We often get asked what camera gear we use to take pictures. Obviously, a camera is no good without a photographer, but the opposite is also true!

 I also use a polarising filter a lot for my landscape photography – it brings out the skies and makes clouds really pop!
 They can also be used to reduce reflections, and make portraits less “shiny”.
 Very much worth the investment.
 I use a B+W 77mm polarising filter.

-A tripod is an essential piece of photography equipment, although your back muscles may disagree.
+A tripod is an essential piece of photography equipment (see why you need a tripod here), although your back muscles may disagree.
 Holding your camera still isn’t a trivial task, and for landscape photography at higher apertures, you absolutely need one.

 It also comes in handy for night-time photography, including capturing images of the stars, time-lapse photography, and has the added benefit of making you really think about the composition of your shot.